mosen/buildy/README.md

 ***

-`log()`
+`write(filename)`

-* inputs: string | strings | files
+* inputs: string
-* outputs: same result as the input, does not modify
+* outputs: file

-Log the output of the previous task to the console, to inspect its current state.
+Write the output of the previous task to the specified filename, the output is the filename of the written file which can be chained to further tasks.